Design and analysis of digital communication within an SoC-based control system for trapped-ion quantum computing: Analysis of performance limitations

 An alternative limit can be imposed by calculating the number of parameters which can be updated when running 1\mics gates.
 For updates interleaved between each gate, the maximum number of parameters that can be modified is $f_{D\!M\!A}(1 \mu\text{s})-8 = 325$.
 Similarly, if one wants to update all 32,768 values in the pulse LUTs, this can be achieved if the programming data is run after 99 sequential 1\mics gates.
+An example where this is relevant is when many parameters have to be updated but not necessarily right away.

 These limits assume a sufficiently large payload size such that the programming and sequencing data are densely packed, as well as pre-determined albeit potentially changing parameters.
 However, if there are a small number of parameters which are not known in advance and need to be updated before the next sequence, then this may require a small DMA transfer.
 For a single parameter, encoded in 32 bytes, latency dominates the overall throughput, where the minimum transfer rate for a 32-byte payload size is 17.6 MB/s, as shown in Fig.~\ref{fig:DMA_MM2S_thrput_med_min_max_zoom}.
 This corresponds to 1.82 \mics for the fastest time to update a single parameter, again neglecting calculation times.
 More parameters could be transferred in roughly the same time by using a larger payload size.